-MTL 18/23
+DRAFT CL

 DIVISION OF HEALTH CARE FINANCING AND POLICY Section: 2803

 MEDICAID SERVICES MANUAL Subject: POLICY

-The following services are covered when provided as described in MSM Chapter 400 - Mental Health and Alcohol/Substance Use Services:
+The following services are covered when provided as described in MSM, Chapter 400:

-- 1. Mental Health Assessments: - 2.
-Neuro-Cognitive, Psychological and Mental Status Testing; - 3.
-Mental Health Therapies; - 4.
-Medication Management; - 5.
-Medication Training and Support; - 6.
-Rehabilitative Mental Health Services; in the school based setting these services could include: Basic Skills Training, Psychosocial Rehabilitation, or Crisis Intervention Services; - 7.
-Outpatient Alcohol and Substance Use Services; and - 8.
-Medical Team Conference participation time for the development of medical related services in the POC.
+- 1. Mental Health Assessments:

+- 2. Neuro-Cognitive, Psychological and Mental Status Testing;

+- 3. Mental Health Therapies;

+- 4. Medication Management;

+- 5. Medication Training and Support;

+- 6. Rehabilitative Mental Health Services;

+- 7. Outpatient Alcohol and Substance Abuse Services; and

+- 8. Medical Team Conference participation time for the development of medical related services in the POC.
 Payment is excluded for participation time of development for educational processes and goals.

-- 1. Mental Health and Alcohol/Substance Use Services not listed above in covered services. - 2.
-All limitations listed in MSM Chapter 400 for the related services.
+- 1. Mental Health and Alcohol/Substance Abuse Services not listed above in covered services. - 2.
+All limitations listed in MSM, Chapter 400 for the related services.